 Marie-Claude Bibeau, Canada’s minister of international development

-This is a first step in a longer journey.
+first step in a longer journey.

 That is why I have launched the Women Voice and Leadership initiative as part of our new Feminist International Assistance Policy, to support the crucial work of these local women’s group in the Global-South.